 - Audiobooks provide convenient, on-the-go opportunities for language practice WITHOUT a major commitment from mom.
 If your children are struggling to make deliberate practice a part of their language study, audiobooks might just be what they need.
 You can redeem that fifteen minute drive to soccer practice by listening to a book in your child’s target language—and in just fifteen minutes, you’ll be helping their language development immensely, with little effort or planning on your part!

 - Audiobooks can be paced to match your child’s current language skills, while also stretching their language development.
 Unlike everyday conversation, where it’s easy to miss new vocabulary, with audiobooks, your child can press “pause” and “replay” as much as needed to aid in his or her comprehension.
 With the Audible app, you can also listen to books at 0.75 speed—a strategy that I recommend strongly for new language learners.

 So, how can your family get started with audiobooks in a foreign language?
 Here are five simple steps to follow:

-- Sign up for an Audible.com account—you get a free book with a 30-day trial.
+- Sign up for an Audible.com account—you get two free books with a 30-day trial.
 If your local library has a subscription to either Hoopla or Overdrive, you may also find audiobooks on those apps, but I find that their foreign language collections are extremely limited compared to Audible’s.

 - Search for audiobooks in your child’s target language.
 Go to “Browse Audible” and then select “Foreign Language” to find Audible’s offerings in Spanish, French, German, Italian, Russian, and Portuguese.
 Once you’ve selected your language, click “See All” to visit a page where you will see the “Kids” category on the left-hand side.